TCLamnidis/RelativeAlleleSharing/README.md

 This information is followed by the result tables.
 The first line of the result table contains the labels for each result column.
-After this line the script will output a table for each population, containing the above information per allele frequency (2-10 by default).
+After this line the script will output a table for each population, containing the above information per allele frequency (2-10 by default) as well as one line for the sum across all allele frequencies.

     RefPop	TestPop			RAS	    RAS/Mb	              Jackknife Estimator     Jackknife Error   Allele Frequency PopA    Individual1 	0	0.000000000000000e+00	0.000000000000000e+00	0.000000000000000e+00	2